reduct/assembler/README.md

 });
 ```

 ... you will just create a parser, which does all the initializing logic for you.
-It also reduces the number of operations in the DOM, which is a great for performance since DOM operations are generally slow.
-Last but not least, your apps/components are free of selectors, you don't need to adjust your component if another project forbids the use of classes or a certain data-* attribute as a JS selector.
+It also reduces the number of operations in the DOM, which is great for performance since DOM operations are generally slow.
+Last but not least, your apps/components are free of selectors, you don't need to adjust your component if another project forbids the use of classes or a certain `data-*` attribute as a JS selector.

 TL;DR: Use a parser, to reduce duplicate code, enhance performance and reduce the dependence of selectors in your JS.